 I am a big fan of exploring Florida, especially areas that do not have a theme park or beach.
 I visited Washington County, in the Northwestern part of the state, and got up close and personal with nature, animals, and some tasty eats.
-Two cities make up the Washington County territory: Chipley and Vernon, Here is my guide for what to do in Washington County, Florida.
+Two cities make up the Washington County territory: Chipley and Vernon, Here is my guide for what to do in Washington (Northwest) County, Florida.

-What to Do in Washington County, Florida
+What to Do in Northwest Florida

 Seacrest Wolf Preserve